kaionabuco/shoui520.github.io/docs/routine.md

 - [Kiniro Mosaic](https://en.wikipedia.org/wiki/Kin-iro_Mosaic)
 - [New Game!](https://en.wikipedia.org/wiki/New_Game!)

 See [Anime Resources](https://learnjapanese.moe/resources/#anime) for places to find anime.
-Downloading the anime is preferred because it makes it easier to carry your anime library portably.
+Downloading the anime is preferred because it makes it easier to carry your library portably.

 **Q: But everything here is so boooooring!!!!
 I'd rather watch something actually good!**